 Walls and floors are interconnected, creating a structurally tight system.
 From bottom to top, the average home system will look something like this:

 - Joist: A joist is a long, horizontal piece of wood, usually 2 feet by 8 feet or 2 feet by 10 feet, that holds up the flooring.

 - Subfloor: The subfloor is nailed to the top of the joist.
 Often 19/32-inch to 1 1/8-inch thick plywood or OSB, the subfloor might run continuously across the joist, or two sections of subfloor may meet on a joist.

 - Underlayment: Some floors have a thin underlayment that helps to smooth the subfloor for the floor covering.
 Not all floors will have this.

 - Floor Covering: The floor covering might be laminate flooring, vinyl tile, luxury vinyl plank, or any other type of floor.

 - Bottom Wall Plate: The bottom wall plate is the bottom-most part of the wall.
 It is usually an 8-foot-long, 2x4 piece.
 Wall studs are nailed vertically to the bottom wall plate and the wall plate itself is nailed (downward) into the subfloor, with nails even extending into the joist.
 All items except for the underlayment and floor covering rest under and are nailed to the bottom wall plate.

 Removing the Subfloor Under Walls

 Removing subflooring while the wall is in place is difficult because the subfloor is trapped under the wall.
 The process is similar to sliding out a book nailed to the ground while a person is standing on it.
 It can be done, but it takes some effort and patience.
 Keep in mind, if you wish to keep the wall in place, you will only be able to remove part of the subfloor—to remove the subfloor across an entire wall, you will need to remove the wall.
-A safe width to remove is 14 inches since this represents the span between two joints or two studs.
+A safe width to remove is 14 inches since this represents the span between two joists or two studs.

 Equipment / Tools